-13.3 PROBE GRAPH SETUP
+13.3 PROBE GRAPH SETUP (Available on v 1.8.63d65b or higher)

 - -Probe setup (How to designate your Probe under production Mode) - -VARI setup (How to locate the Vari set up under production Mode)

 The Probe is easy to designate.
 Enabling the probe graph will allow the user to designate a percentage tolerance on the probe touch during wire feeds or wire rotations.
 Select F1on your keyboard and shift right with the arrow keys over to MODE, then select production mode.
 Or you can press the shortcut key "]" instead.